mwilck/test-udev-rules/README.md

 unmodified system *before* installing the modified rules, and *after* removing them again.
 Before each run of the test procedure, `systemd-udevd` is restarted.

 This *should be safe*.
-If real udev events for SCSI devices occur while the test is running, the devices will be setup with the rules to be tested, which should also do no harm.
+Unless real udev events for SCSI devices occur while the test is running, the view of the system on its SCSI devices won't change, as the script itself runs `udevadm test` only.
+If real events occur during the test, cwhile udev is using the rules to-be-tested, no harm should be done, either.
 But there are no guarantees.

 **USE AT YOUR OWN RISK.**